jw7712/Yuki/README.md

 # funkytime/yuki
-A php connector for Yuki's Sales API (subset), intended to create Sales Invoices.
+A php connector for Yuki's Sales and Accounting API (subsets), intended to create Sales Invoices and get back payment status.

 ```php
 $invoice = [